 The Original JJ Cole Bundleme is still a mommy-favorite after all these years.
 If your coldest days aren’t terribly cold (or for the shoulder season), check out the Bundleme.

 The interior lining is warm, faux shearling that you can zip down to control the temp.
-It’s water/wind resistant and comes in infant (0-1yr) or toddler size (1-3yrs); choose the toddler size if you’re unsure (it will last longer!).
+It’s water/wind resistant and comes in a variety of cute colors.
+The BundleMe comes in 2 sizes: infant and toddler.
+If you’re not sure which one to go for, the Toddler size will give you better longevity.

 To know LL Bean is to love them.
 This highly-rated stroller bunting is designed for the coldest of New England winters.
 The outer shell is made of water-resistant nylon, while the inner lining is a snuggly shearling fleece.
 This footmuff is your best bet for keeping out the elements.